 In 1920 Pound moved to Paris - Britain

 had become him "an old bitch, gone in the teeth."
-Four years later her
+From the summer of

-settled in Italy, where he lived over 20 years, comfortable with his
+Pound lived in Italy over 20 years, comfortable with his

 role as an outsider.
 He met Mussolini in 1933 and saw in him the